wg-osr/walkerga.github.io/class/fi_ettin.md

 ###### A monster class for the [Ettin](/monsters/ettin), a two-headed giant.
 Image by Jim Holloway.

-*THIS IS A CLASS FOR TWO PLAYERS PLAYING ONE CHARACTER*
+*THIS IS A CLASS FOR TWO PLAYERS SHARING A BODY*

 <ins>Starting Equipment</ins><br>
 A one-handed weapon of your choice, Half an Outfit, and your choice of a Bag of Bricks, a distinctive Helmet or a Blowhorn.